carloscheddar/CSS_Tardis/README.md

 ###Usage
 Simply copy this block and paste it to your html.
-You can delete jQuery if it was loaded in another html.
+- You can delete jQuery if it was loaded in another html.
-If you want to edit then clone the repo or edit the style in the html.
+- To edit clone the repo or add inline CSS.

 ```html
 <head>